 The villages are concentrated in the area west and north of the town of Taunton, up the Tone valley and further north to the area around Stogumber.
 There are Shattockes found as far east in Somerset as the Wedmore area and as far east as North Molton on the border between Somerset and Devon.The distance between Taunton and Stogumber, is only about 10 miles (15 km).
 The distance from North Molton on the far left and Taunton on the far right is 30 miles (50 km).

+In fact the distribution of work locations in the Tone Valley of west Somerset suggests this pattern of trade.
 There is a map found in Philip Ashford's study of occupations and locations of fulling mills in West Somerset (The West Somerset Woolen Trade, 1500-1714 by Philip Ashford, Somerset Archaelogy and Natural History, 2007).
 This map makes a very interesting comparison between the map I have created of early Shattock villages and the map Ashford has created.
 Shattock villages coincide with villages where there are a lot of cloth trades.

 Compare this map to the map I created of early 16th century Shattock villages.
 Some of the villages with the largest populations of cloth workers also have large Shattock families.